exadel-inc/etoolbox-authoring-kit/README.md

 ###Customization
 The AEM Authoring Toolkit allows to flexibly customize the structure of TouchUI dialog markup using the following approaches
 ####Custom annotations and handlers
 You can create your custom annotations to change existing node structure of a particular field.
 One requirement for a custom annotation is to be in turn annotated with `@DialogAnnotation` or `@DialogWidgetAnnotation`.
-Its required *source* property is needed to pick up appropriate custom handler (see below).
+Its *source* property is needed to pick up appropriate custom handler (see below).
 ```java
 @Target(ElementType.FIELD)
 @Retention(RetentionPolicy.RUNTIME)